Tomtss/partner-api-docs/assets.md

 * [End ride](https://lottiefiles.com/share/jnJW21)

 # Texts
+The most recently updated versions of theese documents are always available on the following adresses, we recommend including them as webviews in your apps.
+They are all available in multiple languages, you can pick the language on the respective page.

 * [Frequently asked questions](https://www.voiscooters.com/faq/) (available in English, Deutsch, French, Spanish and Portuguese.)
 * [Terms and conditions](https://www.voiscooters.com/voi-user-agreement-12rr/)